TechWiz-3/TechWiz-3/README.md

 ##### Certified Knowledge Questant

 I like coding discord bots.
 Recently learnt some MySQL for a bot.
+[Check it out](https://github.com/TechWiz-3/newYearsResolutionBot)
+Working on making my code clean and legible.
 I am studying Networking as well as basic computer hardware, Linux Operating Systems etc.
 Learning a bit about cloud computing.
 Would like to explore pen-testing and Kali.

+Open to any help or suggestions.

 >Questions?
 Go ahead and ask!

 <!-- SORRY, BUT IF YOU'RE READING THIS....
 YOUR SUS-->